 Many people have never heard of DCIS, and it can be difficult for someone newly diagnosed to explain what it is.
 Below are answers to frequently asked questions that patients, friends and family may have.

-The abnormal cells in DCIS look like cancer cells, but they are not able to break free of the milk duct.
-For this reason, it may never cause health problems in a woman’s lifetime.
-The word “carcinoma” can be confusing when it is used for DCIS.
-In fact, studies show the term can contribute to women rushing into treatment decisions.
 It is important to remember that a DCIS diagnosis is not an emergency and it is important to take time to learn about different treatment options to make decisions that feel right.

 "Low-risk" includes low to intermediate grade DCIS.
 A pathologist will look at tissue taken during a biopsy to determine whether atypical cells resemble cancer cells or normal cells.
 They will also determine if the atypical cells are contained within the milk ducts of the breast.
 Using this information, they will determine if a woman has DCIS.
 It can sometimes be helpful to have the opinion of a second pathologist.

 No. All DCIS is non-invasive.
 In other words, as long as cells remain in the ducts, they are not life threatening.

 Most women have no signs, symptoms, lumps or tumors.
 Tiny white specks called "micro-calcifications" are seen by a radiologist (a specialist who studies x-rays) on mammogram.
 A needle biopsy is usually recommended to remove a piece of breast tissue that is then examined under a microscope by a pathologist (a physician who specializes in studying tissue).
 Mammograms and other imaging methods cannot diagnose DCIS.
 They are used to screen for possible DCIS.
 A needle or surgical biopsy is currently the only way a woman can be diagnosed with DCIS.